ywan614/langgraph/README.md

 ## Examples

+### Streaming Tokens

+Sometimes language models take a while to respond and you may want to stream tokens to end users.
+For a guide on how to do this, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/streaming-tokens.ipynb)

+### Async

+If you are running LangGraph in async workflows, you may want to create the nodes to be async by default.
+In order for a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/async.ipynb)

 ### ChatAgentExecutor: with function calling

 This agent executor takes a list of messages as input and outputs a list of messages.